Chronology

 Five String Instrument #5: Commissioned Oliver 5-string fiddle (SOLD) Read the Book, here.

-From the beginning, I treated this instrument as a “special project:” The customer came to me with the wood for the back, neck and ribs, and asked whether I could build a five-string fiddle out of it.
-He had bought the wood in Hawaii; it turned out to be curly Koa, harvested in 1982 or before, as that is when he bought the wood, and he had been carting it around with him for over 30 years.
+From the beginning, I treated this instrument as a “special project.”
+To begin with, the customer came to me at a show, with the wood for the back, neck and ribs.
+Furthermore, he had asked whether I could build a five-string fiddle out of this wood he had bought in Hawaii; it turned out to be curly Koa, harvested in 1982 or before, as that is when he bought the wood, and he had been carting it around with him for over 30 years.

-After accepting the commission, I discovered that Curly Koa was extremely difficult wood to work– very demanding of skill and patience.
+But, after accepting the commission, I discovered that Curly Koa was extremely difficult wood to work– very demanding of skill and patience.
 Ultimately, however, the instrument worked out well: It plays superbly.
-We chose Sitka spruce for the belly (front plate.)
+Finally, we chose Sitka spruce for the belly (front plate.)

 Front view of Koa-wood Oliver acoustic five-string fiddle.
 Handmade in Oregon by Chet Bishop.